sophiajw/HistAuGAN/README.md

 # HistAuGAN

-GAN-based augmentation technique for histopathological images presented in the paper "Structure-Preserving Multi-Domain Stain Color Augmentation using Style-Transfer with Disentangled Representations" published at MICCAI 2021.
+GAN-based augmentation technique for histopathological images presented in the paper "Structure-Preserving Multi-Domain Stain Color Augmentation using Style-Transfer with Disentangled Representations" accepted at MICCAI 2021.
+* Quickly summarize architecture of HistAuGAN

 ## Demo